Supplement: ODE Plugin Explanation¶

 dBodySetPosition(bodyID, p.x(), p.y(), p.z());

-// Sets the position of the link.
-ODE uses the center of gravity as the link origin.
+// Set the link's position.
+In ODE, the center of mass is the link origin.

 dBodyID parentBodyID = parent ? parent->bodyID : 0;